Castine, Maine: Contested territory

-Its commanding position at the mouth of the Penobscot River estuary, a lucrative source of furs and timber, as well as a major transportation route into the interior, made the peninsula occupied by the present-day town of Castine of particular interest to European powers in the 17th century.
-Majabagaduce (as the Indian name would be corrupted) changed hands numerous times with shifting imperial politics.
-At one time or another, it was occupied by the French, Dutch and England's Plymouth Colony.

-Castine was founded in the winter of 1613, when Claude de Saint-Étienne de la Tour established a small trading post to conduct business with the Tarrantine Indians (now called the Penobscots).
+Castine was founded in the winter of 1613, when Acadian leader Claude de Saint-Étienne de la Tour established a small trading post to conduct business with the Tarrantine Indians (now called the Penobscots).

-After the trading post was established at Castine, a raid by English captain Samuel Argall at Mount Desert Island in 1613 signaled the start of a long-running dispute over the boundary between French Acadia to the north and the English colonies to the south.
+In 1613, a raid by English captain Samuel Argall at Mount Desert Island signaled the start of a long-running dispute over the boundary between French Acadia to the north and the English colonies to the south.
 There is evidence that de La Tour immediately challenged the English action by re-establishing his trading post in the wake of Argall's raid.
 Captain John Smith charted the area in 1614 and referred to French traders in the vicinity.

-In 1625, Charles de Saint-Étienne de la Tour erected a fort named Fort Pentagouet.
+In 1625, Charles de la Tour erected a fort named Fort Pentagouet.
 English colonists from the Plymouth Colony seized it in 1628, and made it an administrative outpost of their colony.
 Colonial Governor William Bradford personally traveled there to claim it.

 In 1635, it was retaken by the French and again incorporated into Acadia; Governor Isaac de Razilly sent Charles de Menou d'Aulnay de Charnisay to retake the village.
 In 1638, d'Aulnay built a more substantial fort named Fort St. Pierre.

-Emmanuel Le Borgne with 100 men raided the settlement in 1653.
+Acadian Emmanuel Le Borgne with 100 men raided the settlement in 1653.
 Major General Robert Sedgwick led 100 New England volunteers and 200 of Oliver Cromwell's soldiers on an expedition against Acadia in 1654.
 Before taking its capital Port Royal, Sedgwick captured and plundered the French settlement at Pentagouêt.
 The English occupied Acadia for the next 16 years.